7 steps to avoiding a human data breach

 Review your privacy procedures and make sure that everyone in your practice, including temporary staff and contractors, understands their responsibilities.

 You need a data breach response plan.
-Whether or not you end up having to report a data breach to the OAIC, you will need to be able to respond promptly and document what steps you have taken.
+Whether or not you have to report a data breach to the OAIC, you will need to be able to respond promptly and document what steps you have taken.

 Even the most secure systems can be vulnerable to human error.
 Remind staff about the need for secure passwords and the dangers of phishing and other scams to gain access to your systems.